vijayborgamkar/CSV-Agent/README.md

 #### Getting Started
 1. Clone this repository to your local machine or download code files.
 2. Set up your OpenAI API key by assigning it to the OPENAI_API_KEY environment variable.
 3. Ensure you have a dataset in one of the following formats: CSV, Excel (XLSX), JSON, or Google BigQuery (GBQ).
-For this example, a Pokémon dataset in CSV format is provided through a link.
+For this example, a Pokemon dataset in CSV format is provided through a link.
 4. Replace the file_path variable in the run_code function with the link to your dataset.
 For example, if you have a local file named pokemon.csv, you can set file_path = 'pokemon.csv'.
 5. Execute the script using a Python interpreter.